Activity

 We used carbonate rocks (calcite, limestone and marble) and silica rocks (quartz and quartzite).

 Note that many rocks contain little seams of calcite (which bubbles), so to find a rock that does not bubble at all these must be absent.
 Test rocks first.
-We used quartz (easy to find in rock shops) and quartzite (harder to find).
+For non-carbonates, we used quartz (easy to find in rock shops) and quartzite (harder to find).

 Notes